Christopher Newton Thompson

 Christopher Lawton Newton Thompson MC (14 February 1919 – 29 January 2002) was an English-born South African soldier, sportsman, educationalist and anti-apartheid politician.

+Newton Thompson started Waterford Kamhlaba, a multi-racial, multi-faith school in the former Swaziland, with Michael Stern as its first headmaster.
+For 40 years, he funded and raised funds for the school.

 He was the brother of Ossie Newton-Thompson.